danielver02/ALPS/input.md

 **`use_map`**
 Choice of:

-    -True: Searching for roots over a map in complex frequency space [see &maps_1 namelist].
+- True: Searching for roots over a map in complex frequency space [see &maps_1 namelist].
-    -False: Input `nroots` guesses for solutions [see &guess_* namelist].
+- False: Input `nroots` guesses for solutions [see &guess_* namelist].

 **`writeOut`**
 Write or suppress output to screen.